-This report provides a detailed summary of the financial performance of Gosport Borough Council for the financial year 2020/21.
+This report provides a detailed summary of the financial performance of Gosport Borough Council for the financial year 2021/22.
+At the February 2021 Council meeting a robust budget was set as well as setting Medium Term Financial Forecast estimates for the following financial years up to 2024/25.